West Cornwall · TR18

 Why Newlyn is its own job.

-The Newlyn Conservation Area covers the harbour, Fore Street and the steep granite-cottage lanes above.
+In Newlyn the planning picture is specific: the Newlyn Conservation Area covers the harbour, Fore Street and the steep granite-cottage lanes above.
 Working-port character means industrial and maritime uses sit cheek by jowl with residential — material and overlooking arguments are common.
 For loft conversion specifically, parts of Newlyn sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; coastal salt-laden air around Newlyn drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Newlyn project as a TR18-area job first — not a generic Cornwall job with a postcode bolted on.
+That local reading is what makes a Newlyn (TR18) project different from a generic Cornwall scheme — and is the whole reason we work this way.
+On 1960s estate housing in particular — the kind you'll also find toward Mousehole — the loft conversion brief always has to read the existing fabric first.

 Planning note